tinusaur/owowod/README.txt

 - The library will output the debugging text using just one wire, let's say through PB3 pin.
 - Using USB-to-Serial (TTL) converter that goes to the computer as if it comes from a COM port.
 - Using COM port monitoring program or terminal will show the debugging text on the screen of the computer.

+Folders and sub-projects:
+- owowod            - The library source code
+- owowod_test1      - Testing scripts for the library
+- owowod_test2      - Testing scripts for the "debugging" functions.
+- owowod_test3      - Testing scripts for the "serout" functions.

 This was developed with and tested on the following microcontrollers: ATtiny85, ATtiny45, ATtiny25.